malhar2460/Service-Booking-System/README.md

 - Docker installed
 - Docker Compose installed

-Step 1: Build the backend image docker compose build --no-cache
+* Step 1: Build the backend image

-Step 2: Start containers
+- docker compose build --no-cache

-docker-compose up
+* Step 2: Start containers

-- This will start:
+- docker-compose up

-PostgreSQL
+- This will start: PostgreSQL, Spring Boot Backend

-Spring Boot Backend
+* Step 3: Verify services

-Step 3: Verify services
+- Backend - http://localhost:8080 (OR port you specify in .env file for docker)
-Backend - http://localhost:8080 (OR port you specify in .env file for docker) PostgreSQL - running on localhost:5432 (OR port you specify in .env file for docker)
+- PostgreSQL - running on localhost:5432 (OR port you specify in .env file for docker)

-Step 4: Stop containers
+* Step 4: Stop containers
-docker compose down
+- docker compose down